KingRaizel/music-player/README.md

-Music Player Using HTML, CSS and JS
+imple Music Player Using HTML, CSS and JS